kjgilbert/kjgilbert.github.io/research.md

-My undergraduate research involved examining the effects of biological invasions on genetic diversity and population structure, and using this information combined with approximate Bayesian computation to describe the history of an invasion of the plant *Silene latifolia*.
+My undergraduate research involved examining the effects of biological invasions on genetic diversity and population structure, and using this information combined with approximate Bayesian computation to describe the history of invasion of the plant *Silene latifolia*.

 Please see my [CV](https://github.com/kjgilbert/kjgilbert.github.io/raw/master/pdfs/KGilbert_CV.pdf)